 Our examination disclosed the following material noncompliance with [compliance requirement] applicable to [name of carrier] during the year ended [September 30 or December 31].
 [Describe noncompliance].

-In our opinion, because of the material noncompliance described in the third paragraph, management's assertions that the [name of carrier] complied with the aforementioned requirements for the year ended [September 30 or December 31] is not fairly stated.
+In our opinion, because of the effect of the noncompliance described in the third paragraph, the [name of carrier] has not complied with the aforementioned requirements for the year ended [September 30 or December 31] is not fairly stated.